TilyBlooms

 These may include:

-• pelvic floor therapy
+• pelvic floor physiotherapy

 • vaginal dilators

-• counselling or sex therapy
+• counselling or psychosexual therapy

-• relaxation techniques
+• relaxation and mindfulness techniques

 These approaches can help improve comfort and reduce anxiety around penetration.

-However, when the goal is to conceive, some couples may prefer to explore alternative conception methods that do not rely on intercourse.
+However, when the goal is to conceive, some couples prefer to explore alternative conception methods that do not rely on intercourse.

 Home Insemination: A Comfortable Alternative for Conception